confidential-computing/governance/TAC/Meetings/2022/2022-11-17/CCC-TAC-Minutes-2022-11-17.md

 * Day and a half in duration, participated with the Veraison project
 * End-to-end demo of the attested TLS attestation spec, made great progress
 * Evangelized CCC to many participants
-* Next IETF hackathons, Japan and July in San Francisco
+* Next IETF hackathons: March in Yokohama, Japan and July in San Francisco

 **Occlum Annual Report**